tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 Of course, the advances in interaction design are not limited to software.
 Touchpads found their niche in for laptops (as well as MP3 players and nifty music synthesisers).
 Touchscreens hit it big with tablets and smartphones.
 Then there is gesture recognition, force feedback, GPS, and augmented reality.
 Voice recognition has gained newfound traction thanks to enhanced natural language processing.
 In some respects, we've come full circle -- instead of typing in commands at the CLI, we now issue them with voice!

-We will programme our own GUI in this lesson.
+We will program our own GUI in this lesson.
 We will stick to keyboard/mouse, but you are encouraged to explore other means of interaction in your own time.
 GUI programming features prominently in many software and web development projects, so there are plenty of GUI toolkits out there.
 HTML is purpose-built for constructing web-pages.
 You'll discover that programming basic buttons without any readymade widgets is painful enough, not to mention constructing checkboxes, sliders, drop-down lists, text fields, and windows.
 I'll try to provide a few tips on good user interface design in the process, but this is an area the requires another book(s) to cover in any proper detail.

 ## Mouse Interaction